 I often make double the quantity, freeze those that are not eaten immediately (sometimes there are some left to freeze!) – the frozen ones take little time to defrost and are great warmed up in the oven.
 But even making a fresh batch takes little time.
 I sometimes make smaller, bite-sized pasties to serve with drinks as appetisers.

-I have made these with puff pastry but my preference here is shortcrust pastry and when made with a mixture of lard and butter you get a wonderfully crisp, melt-in-the-mouth experience: a far cry from most pasties that are characterised by thick, “doughy” pastry that tastes of nothing other than the greasy mess that it sadly so often is!
+I sometimes make these with puff pastry but either way, you get a great tasting pastsy; a far cry from most pasties that are characterised by thick, “doughy” pastry that tastes of nothing other than the greasy mess that it sadly so often is!

 One of the exciting bits about a pasty and, come to think of it, pies in general, is when some of the filling oozes out of the top as it cooks, trickles down the side and caramelises.
 It’s that “homely feel” that never fails to add a satisfying note!